-Level 1-Quoted prices in active markets for identical assets or liabilities.
+Level 1-uses quoted prices in active markets for identical assets or liabilities we have the ability to access.

-Level 2-Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+Level 2-uses observable inputs other than quoted prices in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.

-Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level 3-uses one or more significant inputs that are unobservable and supported by little or no market activity, and that reflect the use of significant management judgment